Family-Friendly Backyard Campout Ideas

 Backyard Camping Activities

 Be sure to plan a variety of backyard camping activities.
 Keep your children entertained!
-Making memories through various backyard camping activities means your children will love campouts and all the fun that comes with them.
+Making memories through various backyard camping activities means your children will love camping and all the fun that comes with them.

 Two kids playing sack race